Natural Horsemanship Scotland, we also have Onsite Stabling Available

-Mac Equestrian takes its name from Michelle Andrea Chalmers (Mac) and this is the story of some of our horses.
+Mac Equestrian takes its name from Michelle Andrea Chalmers (Mac) who is now a professional horse trainer, and this is the story of some of her horses.

 Michelle started riding when she was 6 years old at Aviemore Stables and her first pony "Mad Max" was bought when she was 10.
 He was a fantastic pony, but Michelle's sights were set on bigger things, so a more expensive pony Jojo was bought when she was 12.
 He turned out to be great, top competition pony and they ended up representing Great Britain on the Pony Eventing Squad when she was 14.
 It was at that time the superstar pony "Juno" was bought and they made it onto Team GB when Michelle was 15 and were part of the European Squad when she was 16 ending the year 5th in the country.
 They even managed to win a gold medal representing Team GB in Necarne, and Michelle is still the only Scottish Rider to have achieved this.